-When Atlanta, Dallas, Denver, Kansas City, Miami, Seattle, San Diego and Washington D.C. were studied to determine the microeconomies of sex trafficking locally, the results for monetary gathering was shocking.
+When Atlanta, Dallas, Denver, Kansas City, Miami, Seattle, San Diego and Washington D.C. were studied to determine the microeconomies of sex trafficking locally, the results for the monetary gathering was shocking.
 There is approximately 39.9 million to 270 million per city garnered from sex trafficking alone.

 7. You can fight human trafficking in the United States.

 You can fight this!
-Below is a link to the State Department page with 20 suggestions for how you can fight modern day slavery in the United States.
+Below is a link to the State Department page with 20 suggestions for how you can fight modern-day slavery in the United States.